 VIDEO LOOP: 1.
 ADA at the University of British Columbia (Curtis Berlinguette, Jason Hein, Alán Aspuru-Guzik); 2.
 Artificial Chemist synthesizes made-to-measure inoroganic perovskite quantum dots (Milad Abolhasani, NC State University); 3.
 Robotically reconfigurable flow chemistry platform performs multistep chemical syntheses planned in part by AI (Connor Coley, MIT); 4.
 Chemputer, a computer-driven automated chemistry lab (Lee Cronin, University of Glasgow); 5.
 Mobile robot chemist (Andy Cooper, University of Liverpool)

 What are they?

-MAPs are self-driving laboratories, which combine material science with the power of artificial intelligence, robotics, and advanced computing, to autonomously and rapidly design and test new materials.
+Self-driving labs (SDLs), also sometimes referred to as materials acceleration platforms (MAPs), combine material science with the power of artificial intelligence, robotics, and advanced computing, to autonomously and rapidly design and test new materials.

 How do they work?

 The scope of materials discovery is theoretically enormous: the number of unique materials that can be synthesized exceeds the number of atoms in the universe.
 Conventional approaches are slow and expensive, allowing researchers to only explore a tiny subset of the materials that satisfy application-specific functionality.